smarter777/Twitter-Sentiment-Analysis-NLTK/README.md

 Python twitter_graph.py

 As a result, you will get a video shown in the repo.
-## Later, you can make changes in this to develop your webapp and NLP techniques
+## Later, you can make changes in this according to your own NLP problem.